Marcus Milling Legendary Geoscientist Medal

 Eligibility

-The award is limited to one per year.
 The candidate must be living at the time of selection and, if at all possible, should be present to receive the medal.
 Awards are not required annually but will be made as worthy participants are identified.
-No more than one award is usually given each year.
+One award is usually given each year.

 Guidelines for Consideration of Candidates